-The main character is moving around hastily, as if he/she was looking for someone.
+The main character is moving around hastily as if looking for someone.
 Its gait is wobbly and mechanical.
-We can see Christmas decorations all around – a tall and proud Christmas tree with a stack of presents underneath, some candlelights arranged on the window.
+We can see Christmas decorations up – a tall and proud Christmas tree with a stack of presents underneath, and some candlelights arranged on the window.
 The lights are dimmed.
 It is an early evening.

 We can hear muted voices.
 A woman calls on her children to come down for supper.
-We move forward following the voices.
-Upon entering the kitchen, we catch a glimpse of ourselves in the little mirror that hangs above the kitchen table.
+We follow their voices.
+Upon entering the kitchen, we spot the little mirror hanging above the kitchen table.

 Our breath fastens; we walk closer to the woman who stands with her back to us at the sink, washing the dishes.
 She moves around, saying calmly: “Rob, darling?”
-The window behind her mirrors back our reflection – a monstrous, glossy creature with a double-pair jaws dripping with saliva.
-Her eyes widen, she opens her mouth to scream and that’s when we strike with our tail.
+The window behind her mirrors back our reflection – a monstrous, glossy creature with double-pair jaws dripping with saliva.
+The woman’s eyes widen, she opens her mouth to scream and that’s when we strike with our tail.